Daughter of Putin ally killed in blast, Russian authorities investigating

-(The Hill) – Russian authorities are investigating a blast in the outskirts of Moscow on Sunday that killed the daughter of a close ally to Russian President Vladimir Putin.
+(The Hill) — Russian authorities are investigating a blast on the outskirts of Moscow on Sunday that killed the daughter of a close ally of Russian President Vladimir Putin.

 The Investigative Committee of the Russian Federation said in a statement that Daria Dugina, a journalist and political scientist, was killed after an explosive device that was planted under her Toyota Land Cruiser went off.